revaturelabs/interviewquestions/Java/Exception Handling/IntroductiontoExceptions.md

 ---

-4.What is the event that disrupts the normal flow of the program.
+4.What is the event that disrupts the normal flow of the program?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)